 COVID-19 and social distancing are changing the way U.S. consumers live their daily lives.
 Many of us are now working from home, our children’s classes have moved online, and our vacations have been indefinitely postponed.
 Trips to the store are fewer-and-farther between.
 Social distancing continues to be recommended in the media, through social networks, and by our federal, state, and local governments.
 How effective have these measures been at encouraging social distancing, and how much has consumer behavior changed as a result?

 Gravy’s Visitation data measures consumer visits to millions of commercial places of interest, for thousands of different brands.
-This data is generated using billions of daily location signals from millions of anonymous, consumer mobile devices.
+This data is generated using billions of daily location signals from millions of pseudonymous, consumer mobile devices.
 We hypothesized that changes in consumer visits to commercial locations could help us to understand whether or not consumers are staying out of stores, and in turn, provide insight into whether social distancing is happening.

 For this analysis, we looked at over 2.9 billion consumer visits observed between February 1 and March 19, 2020 at commercial locations across the U.S. For ease of comparison, daily foot traffic in March was indexed to average, same-day foot traffic during the month of February.